Contra Roosh V. on Evolution

 So, why do people do things that are not adaptive, such as use birth control in a time of abundance?

 Human behavior is driven by emotions.
 Technology gives us the ability to satisfy emotions without fulfilling their underlying functions.
 In doing so, we often circumvent the biological functions of the emotions.
 The function of sexual desire is procreation.
 Using birth control decouples sex from procreation, but sex still feels good.
-So some, or even most people use this new technology to act in a maladaptive way.
+Many people use this new technology to act in a maladaptive way.

-Does this maladaptation contradict evolution?
-No, although it would if it persisted for a long time.
+Does this behavior contradict evolution?
+No. It would if it persisted for a long time.
 But it won’t.
 One way or the other, it will be eliminated.
-This is fairly obvious, because no population can have subreplacement fertility in the long run.
-It would simply disappear.
+This is fairly obvious, because no population can have below-replacement fertility in the long run.
+Eventually, it would disappear.

 I can’t speak for Darwin, but I can explain it.
 In fact, I already did.
 Our emotions were shaped by selection in past environments, in which sex was coupled to reproduction.
 Modern behaviors can be explained in terms of psychological mechanisms (such as emotions) that were adaptive in the past, but are not necessarily adaptive today.
 You emotionally want sex, not reproduction, because in the past the act of sex usually had the consequence of reproduction, so a desire for sex was an effective mechanism to make people reproduce.